-“I Can Only Imagine” by MercyMe was released as a single in 2001 and appears on the Almost There album.
-The songโ€™s meaning centers on picturing what it might be like to be in heaven, standing before Jesus.
-It doesnโ€™t offer clear answers, just a list of emotional and physical reactions someone might have in that moment.
+“I Can Only Imagine” by MercyMe is a Christian pop song in which the singer pictures what it might be like to be in heaven, standing before Jesus.
+It doesn’t offer answers, just a list of emotional and physical reactions someone might have in that moment.

-“I Can Only Imagine” Lyrics Meaning: Line by Line
+What is “I Can Only Imagine” About?

 Verse 1: Wondering What Heaven Is Like